 If you develop new or worsening physical symptoms while in quarantine or isolation, call University Health Services at 423-425-2266 or your healthcare provider.

-Students with physical health concerns can call University Health Services at 423-425-2266 between 9 a.m. and 5 p.m.
+Students with physical health concerns can call University Health Services at 423-425-2266 between 8 a.m. and 5 p.m.
 Monday through Friday for an appointment.
-A nurse is also available 24/7 at this line should you need additional, non-emergent medical support.
+A nurse is also available after hours at this line should you need additional, non-emergent medical support.
 You may visit UHS online here.

 Mental Health and Support

-Your mental health also just as important.
+Your mental health is just as important.
 Multiple resources are available, including 24/7 assistance for students and employees in distress.

 Students can call the Counseling Center at 423-425-4438, a line that is answered 24 hours a day.
 In addition, the Counseling Center is available for Telehealth visits and has many support groups.
 Visit the Counseling Center website for more information.

-In addition to University Health Services and the Counseling Center, other coping and support resources at UTC include the Center For Student Wellbeing and Student Outreach and Support.
+In addition to University Health Services and the Counseling Center, other coping and support resources at UTC include the Center for Wellbeing and Student Outreach and Support.

 Employees may contact the Employee Assistance Program.
 Services are provided at no cost, are strictly confidential and can be accessed 24 hours a day, seven days a week, at 1-855-HERE4TN (1-855-437-3486).
 The EAP can help with issues such as family and relationships; child and elder care; anxiety and depression; workplace conflicts; dealing with addiction; suicide prevention; grief and loss; legal and financial issues; and work/life balance.

 Instructors will receive academic notifications about students who cannot attend class due to isolation or quarantine.
 It is the responsibility of the student to also reach out to his or her instructors about the student’s situation.
-Unless he or she is too ill to do so, a student should complete any online coursework and continue to attend online synchronous class sessions.
+Unless he or she is too ill to do so, a student should complete any online coursework and continue to attend online synchronous class sessions when available.